spsquared/SPARK_Future-Engineers_2023/ALGORITHM.md

 Because undistorting the image stretches out the edges, there are black gaps in the image on the top and bottom.

+In the following image, the distortion is more obvious.

+insert image

 ***

 ### Filtering

 We filter the images to isolate the red pillars and green pillars.
 We also extract the edges of the walls in this step.

+We found that it was easier and more robust to distinguish between very faint green colors and the wall when the image was in HSV mode.
+HSV stands for Hue Saturation Value.
+Hue is the hue of the color, going from 0 to 179.
+Saturation is is how much of the hue is present, going from 0 to 255.
+Value is how dark the color is, also going from 0 to 255.
+The image is converted into HSV mode using `cv2.cvtColor`. https://docs.opencv.org/4.x/df/d9d/tutorial_py_colorspaces.html

 Using `cv2.inRange`, a mask for red colors and green colors is created to filter out the traffic lights.
 For red pillars, two calls of `cv2.inRange` is necessary because the hue value has 180 to be red as well as 0.
 The two masks created for red are merged together with `cv2.bitwise_or`.
 The masks are then blurred to remove noise using `cv2.medianBlur`.